yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/sfAgent_Linux/sfAgent_installation_in_Linux.md

         log_path: /var/log/nginx/error.log, /var/log/nginx/error_log
 ```

 sfAgent can be either configured or manually.
 In an automatic configuration step, sfAgent discovers services running in a VM and automatically generates a default configuration for monitoring the discovered services.
 User can further modify the  configurations as needed.
-Detailed configuration for a specific application types are present in [Integrations](/docs/integrations/overview) section.
+Detailed configuration for a specific application types are present in [Integrations](/docs/Integrations/overview) section.

 Follow the steps below for automatic discovery & configuration

-<iframe title="Automatic discovery & configuration" width="570" height="321" src="https://www.youtube.com/embed/9CvPvMd3udk?rel=0" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen="allowFullScreen"
+<iframe  title="Automatic discovery & configuration" width="570" height="321" src="https://www.youtube.com/embed/9CvPvMd3udk?rel=0" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>
-        mozallowfullscreen="mozallowfullscreen"
-        msallowfullscreen="msallowfullscreen"
-        oallowfullscreen="oallowfullscreen"
-        webkitallowfullscreen="webkitallowfullscreen"></iframe>

 - Run following commands to discover services and generate config: